A HISTORY OF THE ALBINO GORNO MEMORIAL LIBRARY / CCM LIBRARY

 blegen library, sixth floor (2010–present)

-Since the Library’s 60th anniversary in 2010, the CCM Library has been located in beautiful quarters on the sixth floor of the Blegen Library building.
-The spacious entrance atrium presents a convenient single-service point circulation desk and houses display cases featuring special collections items.
+Since its 60th anniversary in 2010, the CCM Library has been located on the Blegen Library sixth floor in beautiful quarters.
+The spacious entrance atrium presents a convenient single-service point Circulation Desk.
+Display cases feature special collections items, notably the 16th-century illuminated manuscript choirbook, the Spanish Antiphoner.
 The main Reading Room recaptures the grandeur of the original 1930 library with its high ceiling, classical pillar effects, chandeliers, and paneling.
 The statues on high pedestals are from the Shillito Mansion (no longer extant), former home of the Conservatory of Music.
-"Music in the Gorno Library" concerts are given occasionally in this space, using the 1890 Steinway piano that was a gift to CCM.
+"Music in the CCM Library" concerts are given occasionally in this space, using the 1890 Steinway piano that was a gift to CCM.

 ccm library mission and people